IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 python ldar_sim_main.py parameter_file1.txt parameter_file2.txt
 ```

+We recommend running the model with a working directory set to /LDAR_Sim/model_code to ensure the relative file references in default parameters work properly.

 ## Parameter File Structure

 Parameter files are all key-value pairs (e.g., Python dictionary), with multiple levels of nesting.
-However, there are 3 important levels of nesting
+The model runs with 3 main levels:

 - `global`: global parameters that are common across the simulation such as system parameters, etc.
 - `program`: program parameters that relate to a specific emissions reduction program, of which there could be multiple within a given simulation.
 - `method`: emissions reduction methods (e.g., specific LDAR technologies or LDAR companies) that are deployed within a program.
 Methods are specified in a given program for deployment.

 A typical simulation would involve at least two programs, a reference program and a test program.
 The reference program could deploy one reference method.
 The test program could deploy two new LDAR methods.
 Each program would be run on the asset base multiple times through time, to create a statistical representation of the emissions and cost data.
 Finally, the statistical distribution of the reference program can be compared with the statistical distribution of the test program.
-Fundamentally, it is those differences between the programs that represents the important information that is of interest to users of LDAR-Sim.
+It is often the differences between the programs that represents the important information that is of interest to users of LDAR-Sim.

 Here is an example of the hierarchy: